jackstapleton/rdb-autoscaling/whitepaper.md

 ## Introduction

 Cloud computing has fast become the new normal as more and more organizations are migrating their IT systems to the cloud.
-The big cloud platforms like Amazon Web Services, Google Cloud, and Microsoft Azure have made it reliable, secure, and most importantly cost-effective.
+Big cloud platforms like Amazon Web Services, Google Cloud, and Microsoft Azure have made it reliable, secure, and most importantly cost-effective.

 The Infrastructure-as-a-Service (IaaS) model they have adopted has made it easier than ever before to provision computing resources.
-Systems can now be scaled up quickly to meet demand without the complicated and time-consuming processes usually involved when provisioning new physical resources.

 This model has been taken a step further with Auto Scaling technologies.
-Servers, storage, and networking resources can now be commissioned and decommissioned in an instant.
+Servers, storage, and networking resources can now be commissioned and decommissioned in an instant without any manual intervention.
 This elasticity is one of the key benefits of Cloud Computing.
-Customers can leverage this new technology to scale their infrastructure in order to meet system demands without manual intervention.
+Customers can leverage this new technology to scale their infrastructure in order to meet system demands.

 As these technologies become more prevalent it will become important to start incorporating them into kdb+.
 In this paper we will explore how we can do this while focusing on scaling the random access memory (RAM) needed for the real-time database (RDB).